Last Updated :

-- Continuity and Immemorial Antiquity:- Custom should exist from time immemorial, continuously.
-Immemorial in England basically means close to the period of 1189 AD i.e. the year of accession of King Richard I. In India it just needs to be from ancient time and can be existing in the memory of humans like in the case of Baba Narayan v Saboosa, it was observed that though the custom need not be immemorial but it has to be continuous to be valid.
+- Continuity and Immemorial Antiquity:– Custom should exist from time immemorial, continuously.
+Immemorial in England basically means close to the period of 1189 AD i.e. the year of accession of King Richard I. In India, it just needs to be from ancient time and can be existing in the memory of humans like in the case of Baba Narayan v.
+Saboosa, it was observed that though the custom need not be immemorial but it has to be continuous to be valid.

-- Certainty: – Ambiguity is never appreciated in legal field and hence custom should have been observed continuously and uninterruptedly with certainty and this needs to be proven beyond reasonable doubt.
+- Certainty: – Ambiguity is never appreciated in the legal field and hence custom should have been observed continuously and uninterruptedly with certainty and this needs to be proven beyond reasonable doubt.

 Broadly, there are two kinds of custom: legal and conventional.
-The following are different kind of Customs.
+The following are a different kind of Customs.